 - Manage all aspects of an employer-employee relationship, including, but not limited to, pay and benefits, accounting and auditing, travel and expenses, training, absence, performance appraisal, disciplinary and grievance processes, communications, equal opportunities monitoring and other general administrative and human resource related processes.

-- Undertake appropriate assessments where relevant for Health & Safety or Occupational Health reasons and share the resulting information to enable appropriate support or other action to be taken.
+- Undertake appropriate assessments where relevant for Health & Safety or Occupational Health reasons and share the output to enable appropriate supporting action to be taken.

-- Manage all aspects of terminating employment and support post-employment activities (such as provision of references).
+- Manage all aspects of terminating employment and support post-employment activities (such as provision of confidential references).

 - Maintain emergency contact and beneficiary details (which involves us holding information on those you nominate in this respect).